 The restaurant industry is very complex.
 Their reports, metrics, taxes are different from other industries and hiring a generic accountant may not be as helpful.
 Therefore, hiring an accountant who specializes in restaurant accounting is your best option.

-There’s a lot of restaurant accounting softwares in the market.
+There are many solutions in the market.
 We’ve narrowed it down to what we feel like are the best options for restaurateurs.

 QBO has top tier features such as payroll services, maximum tax deductions, inventory tracking, to name a few.
 The best part about QBO is that it’s easy to use for restaurant owners or managers with no experience at all.